darasus/ai-blog/content/how-5g-will-change-the-way-we-live-and-work.md

   meaning it can upload and stream video far faster than 4Gs.
 This will enable us to stream Ultra HD video content, such as movies and games, at a much higher standard.
+intro: 5G is the next iteration of mobile network technology.
+It will enable faster and more reliable connectivity, in much the same way that 3G and 4G did before it.
+5G is particularly exciting because of how fast it will be when it’s fully implemented.
+While 4G introduced much faster speeds, 5G is 10 times as fast again.
+This makes it perfect for connecting devices like self-driving cars or virtual assistants like Google Home or Alexa with low latency.
+The roll-out of 5G is already underway in select markets across the world, but it’s still early days for this technology.
+You may not see the benefits of 5G just yet – but there are some excellent reasons why you should get excited about this future standard.
 ---

 ## 5G: What does it mean for us?